ottenwbe/bosh-install/README.md

     secret_key=..." >> terraform.tfvars
     ```

 1. Execute the rollout script to deploy a jumbox and from there a bosh director.
-For internet access an auxilluary nat instance will be rolled out.
+For internet access an auxiliary nat instance will be rolled out.

     ```bash
     ./rollout.sh